Na navigaci | Klávesové zkratky

 $person = new Person;

-References work only from scopes where the property is writable.
+References are only allowed from scopes where the property is writable.
+This makes sense – a reference could bypass our write restrictions.

-• Use a backed property with hooks (prevents direct array modifications)
+2. Backed property with hook (prevents direct array modification)

 class Person